Modern Media City waterfront development in Salford Quays with contemporary architecture, Manchester, United Kingdom

 Industrial & Football

 Morning: Science & Industry Museum (free, 2-3 hours).
-Midday: Castlefield canals walk, lunch at Elnecot.
-Afternoon: Stadium tour—Old Trafford (£25) or Etihad (£24).
+Midday: Castlefield canals walk, lunch at waterfront pub.
+Afternoon: Stadium tour—Old Trafford ($39 / £29) or Etihad ($33 / £24).
 Evening: Northern Quarter—Afflecks Palace, street art, dinner at Mackie Mayor food hall, live music at Band on the Wall or Night & Day Café.

 Northern Quarter

-Best for: Independent shops, street art, music venues, cafés, vintage, creative hub
+Best for: Indie shops, street art, craft beer, live music, creative scene

 Ancoats